Dima-Bulavenko/python-cheat-sheet/README.md

 ## Bugs

 Bugs are an inevitable part of development.
-Although Disney Food Guide is a relatively simple site with limited languages, there were still some bugs that occurred throughout the process.
-The project was built from vanilla HTML and CSS with no use of frameworks and this has its shortcomings.
+The project was built HTML and CSS with no use of frameworks and this has its shortcomings.
 The lack of javascript limits functionality and interactivity of the site.